elastic/kibana/src/plugins/data/public/public.api.md

 import { History } from 'history';
 import { Href } from 'history';
 import { HttpSetup } from 'kibana/public';
+import { IAggConfigs as IAggConfigs_2 } from 'src/plugins/data/public';
 import { IconType } from '@elastic/eui';
 import { IncomingHttpHeaders } from 'http';
 import { InjectedIntl } from '@kbn/i18n/react';